 We know from tsunami overseas that it's important not to get complacent and that planning can save lives, so we want to help people get better prepared.

 With help from volunteers, we've door-knocked over 8000 homes in the tsunami evacuation zones, and held six drop-in information evenings across the district.
-Now, we're working with businesses, clubs and advisory groups to get information out to other people in the community who work in, or regularly use buildings in the zones.
+We also worked with businesses, clubs and advisory groups to get information out to other people in the community who work in, or regularly use buildings in the zones.

 QUESTIONS AND ANSWERS